This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 During such times, your monstera will invest all its energy in supporting the health of the existing plants.
 The limited resources are utilized to stay alive other than producing new leaves.

 Additionally, it is worth noting that the new leaves produced by your monstera will have a lighter shade of green (lime green) and are a bit thinner than the mature leaves on your plant.
-It would be best if you did not worry because as the leaves grow more significant, they will harden and get a richer shade of green.
+It would be best not to worry because as the leaves grow more significant, they will harden and get a richer shade of green.

 You should be concerned if the plant’s existing mature leaves turn pale or light green can be a possible indication of pest infestation, inadequate light, or insufficient nutrition.